Andrettin/Wyrmsun/readme.txt

 * Characters
 - The Mboytata unique wyrm is now a firewyrm.

+* Maps
+- Added Semi-Dry Grass and Dry Grass terrain features to the Earth map.

 * Miscellaneous
 - The error log in the stderr.txt file is no longer cleared when starting the game, being appended to instead.
 The file will be reset at start if it has grown beyond 1 MB.